benbria/browserify-transform-tools/README.md

 There is a synchronous version of this function, as well, called `loadTransformConfigSync(transformName, file)`.

+Note that since configuration can be supplied in a .js file, the .js file can alter the configuration based on environment variables.

 Creating a String Transform
 ===========================
 Browserify transforms work on streams.
 This is all well and good, until you want to call a library like "falafel" which doesn't work with streams.